 These issues, as well as the breathing problems mentioned above, can be the result of poor surgical technique, or poor planning and judgment on the part of a rushed or inexperienced surgeon.
 Reconstructive surgery in these cases often calls for grafting: the movement of cartilage from other areas to strengthen or rebuild skeletal nasal structures weakened or removed by preceding operations.

 But every nose is unique and requires a unique combination of reconstructive techniques, and unforeseen issues can sometimes arise even when every precaution has been taken.
 When choosing a surgeon for a revision rhinoplasty, the important considerations are your trust for the surgeon, the surgeon’s experience with revision surgery and, most importantly, establishment of realistic goals for both patient and surgeon.

-Dr. Jeffrey Epstein is a double board certified facial plastic surgeon with an expertise in rhinoplasty and revision rhinoplasty.
+Dr. Anthony Bared is a double board certified facial plastic surgeon with an expertise in rhinoplasty and revision rhinoplasty.
 To learn what the best course of action is moving forward for your particular case, contact one of his offices for a consultation.
 In Miami, call (305) 666-5884.